 Looking for a picturesque autumn drive?
 Leave it to us.
-A toasty September means the leaves are changing later than normal, so plan your October with these can’t-miss road trips featuring fall foliage across the Mountain State.
+Fill your fall plans with these can’t-miss road trips featuring fall foliage across the Mountain State.

 Perhaps no place in the Monongahela National Forest offers a better view of nature’s fireworks than Seneca Rocks.
 The steep, mile-long hike to the summit reveals a valley popping in fiery reds and oranges.
-The show started in late September and continues through mid-October, so put this day trip near the top of your list.
+The show starts now and will continue through early-October, so put this day trip near the top of your list.
 Take West Virginia Route 92 south for an equally vibrant drive.

 The fall foliage at Harpers Ferry National Historical Park will have you saying, “Oh Shenandoah!”
 Perched at the point where the Potomac and Shenandoah rivers meet, the park and town of Harpers Ferry are awash in natural beauty and historic attractions.
 The Eastern Panhandle’s leafy hues are slated to peak in late October, which gives you time to plan a weekend getaway.
 For a drive with a view, turn off I-68 east at Cumberland for Maryland State Route 51 south.
 The diversion adds 25 minutes but it’s oh so worth it.